luyadev/luya-deployer/README.md

 ### Bitbucket

-1. Login in to your server via ssh from Terminal .
+1. Login in to your server via ssh from Terminal. `ssh username@domain.tld`

-`ssh username@domain.tld`

-2. Create an SSH key with read only access on your server.

-`ssh-keygen -f ~/.ssh/id_rsa_ro -t rsa -C "email@domain.tld"`
+2. Create an SSH key with read only access on your server. `ssh-keygen -f ~/.ssh/id_rsa_ro -t rsa -C "email@domain.tld"`

-3. Copy the created key and go to your BitBucket account settings.
+3. Copy the created key and go to your BitBucket account settings. `cat ~/.ssh/id_rsa_ro.pub`

-`vim ~/.ssh/id_rsa_ro.pub`

-if you have sudo access you could install xclip `sudo apt-get install xclip` and copy it with runnig a singel command.

-`xclip -sel clip < ~/.ssh/id_rsa_ro.pub`

 4. Modify your ssh configuration on your server.
 Edit `vim ~/.ssh/config` or create a new file.

 Add something like this to your configuration file: